filippogambarota/replicability-book/README.md

   statistical properties (e.g., statistical power or type-1 error rate) of complex models.
 - Line 118: TODO add more notation here
+- Line 281: The main improvement of confidence/prediction interval
+  methods is taking into account the size of the effect and the precision.
+The confidence interval represent the sampling uncertainty around the estimated value.
+It is interpreted as the percentage of confidence intervals under repetition of the same sampling procedure that contains the true value.
+TODO check better definition

 ## chapters/changelog.qmd